Ttimofeyka/Rave/README.md

 ## Requirements

-* `llvm-11` (including dev-libs and clang-11)
+* `llvm-11` (including clang-11)
 * dub and dmd(or ldc/gdc) compiler

 ## Building/Running

+To install, you can try running `install.sh` (Ubuntu/Debian) or `install.ps1` (Windows).

+If the installer does not work well on your system, you can try to install all the dependencies yourself.

-Install all dependencies and write `dub build` in the project directory.
+After install write `dub build` in the project directory.

 ## Reference